What is Social Communications?

 The structure of the Commission flows from the Pontifical Mission for Social Communications, which is responsible for Catholic Church Communications in the world.
 The Social Communications Commission like all other Commissions fall under the Zimbabwe Catholic Bishops’ Conference, which is the controlling board of the Catholic Church in Zimbabwe.
 The Commission has the Bishop Chairman who advises its operations and makes sure that the Commission complies with the doctrine of the Church.
 The Bishop Chairman represents the Commission at the Bishops Conference and links the Commission to this supreme decision making board.
 In simple terms, the Bishop Chairman gives direction to the operations of the Commission and from time to time checks on the progress of the department.
 Currently, the Chairman of the Social Communications Commission is the Bishop of Mutare, Paul Horan who took over from Bishop Michael Bhasera in 2017.
 Bishop Bhasera has worked hard to enhance Communication within the Church and to ensure that communication efforts conform to the mission of evangelization by the Catholic Church.
 Over the years, Bishop Bhasera has encouraged all dioceses to establish Diocesan Offices for Social Communications so as to enable local churches to participate in the process of communication and to share information and issues that shape their life.

 Social Communications Commission functions under the supervision of the Director who is appointed by the Bishops’ Conference to spearhead its operations.
 The Director oversees the day-to-day business of the Commission and directs how the Commission should perform in relation to the Church structures.
-He is also the editor of the Catholic Church News and executive producer of electronic media products like CDs, DVDs and cassettes.
+He is also the editor of the Catholic Church News and executive producer of electronic media content.
 It is the Director’s duty to drive the Commission in line with its goals and objectives.
-The Director cooperates with other Heads of Commissions and makes sure that the Commission is well coordinated with the rest of the Commissions such as Caritas Zimbabwe, Health, Education, Parliamentary Liaison Office (PLO), Catholic Commission for Justice and Peace (CCJP), Pastoral Center, Pontifical Mission Societies (PMS) and other organizations of the Church.
-Since the Commission has the print media and electronic media in its stable, the Coordinator supervises all those functions and lead them in a successful and forward looking roadmap.
-He also coordinates dioceses to makes sure that they comply with the necessary requirements for Social Communications.
+The Commission supports the work of the Church and other ZCBC Commissions by offering a communication platform necessary for enhancing their role in society.
 Currently, the Commission is under the leadership of Br.
-Alfonce Kugwa spb who came in after the leadership of his four predecessors, who include Frs.
+Alfonce Kugwa spb who came in after the leadership of his four predecessors including Frs.
 Oskar Wemter, Kenneth Makamure, Berry Steven Muchemwa and Conrad Chibango.
-The Directors have put the Commission on the limelight that the Church in Zimbabwe has come to appreciate the role of communication in their evangelization.
+The Directors have put the Commission on the limelight that the Church in Zimbabwe has come to appreciate the role of communications in evangelization processes.

-Social Communications Commission operates in the eight Catholic Dioceses in Zimbabwe under the supervision of Diocesan Coordinators.
+Social Communications Commission operates in eight Catholic Dioceses in Zimbabwe under the supervision of Diocesan Coordinators.

 Diocesan Social Communications Coordinators are listed in the table below: